Ella-Hoeppner/Pidgin/README.md

 VM stuff:
 * make `program!` macro capable of handling `Const` instructions inside composite functions
 * think about how to support multi-arity composite functions
+  * probably have a new `MultiArityCompositeFunction` type, rename the current `CompositeFunction` type to `SingleArityCompositeFunction`
 * implement `Apply<X>AndReturn` instructions
 * start work on an optimizer
   * optimizations I can think of so far at the vm level, in order of application: